williamdemeo/ripon/PITCHME.md

 + FP is a programming paradigm or
   "style of programming"

-+ In comparison to *imperative* or *procedural* programs, functional programs tend to be more
++ In comparison to *imperative* programs, functional programs tend to be more
   1. reliable
   2. scalable
   3. parallelizable